fastlane/docs/docs/actions/get_build_number.md

-> This action will return the current build number set on your project.
-You first have to set up your Xcode project, if you haven't done it already: https://developer.apple.com/library/ios/qa/qa1827/_index.html
+> This action will return the current build number set on your project.<br>You first have to set up your Xcode project, if you haven't done it already: [https://developer.apple.com/library/ios/qa/qa1827/_index.html](https://developer.apple.com/library/ios/qa/qa1827/_index.html).

 get_build_number ||